SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 Error: Error while conversion: Rule 'failed_logon' not found in rule collection
 ```

-It's recommended to keep the referenced Sigma rule in the same file as the correlation rule to ensure that the correlation rule can be easily shared and understood by others.
+If the "base" rule being used is only being used to support the correlation rule, it's recommended to keep the referenced Sigma rule in the same file as the correlation rule, to ensure that the correlation rule can be easily shared and understood by others.

 :::